 Whenever you build cards using ArcGIS Insight, it records your workflow.
 And because it generates a treemap as you move on, you have a usable model to replay workflow and share with others.

-For instance, any bubble chart, choropleth map, scatterplot that you create are tracked as a model.
+For instance, any bubble chart, choropleth map, or scatterplot that you create is tracked as a model.
 It’s easy to share this model with others to get a repeatable and visual workflow.